sparkingdark/Project/README.md

   Game Rules

-        1.For getting started, the player has to get "1" or "6" on the dice.
+        1.Once the player is on the board, he will roll the dice again and will be assigned a chess piece that may be a King, Knight, Rook or a Pawn.

-        2.After the player is on the board, he will roll the dice again and will be assigned a chess piece that may be a King, Knight, Rook or a Pawn.
+        2.When you roll a 6, you get an extra turn.

         3.The following conditions are follwed by the various chess pieces: